The ultimate landlord guide to rent to rent

 Private individuals

 This is the riskier end of rent to rent.
-There are no doubt some private individuals operating some perfectly legitimate and successful rent to rent schemes, providing their landlords and their tenants with all the benefits from rent to rent that they seek.
+There is no doubt that some private individuals are operating some perfectly legitimate and successful rent to rent schemes, providing their landlords and their tenants with all the benefits from rent to rent that they seek.
 But, there are also some individuals, straight out of the “get-rich-quick” seminars, with no prior property management experience, who are likely to mess up big time.

 4. What is the legal basis for rent to rent tenancy agreements?